Stella is from the UK and has written many articles concerning areas she is familiar with—mostly Devon, Cornwall, Yorkshire, and London.

 Coastal Towns Are the Places to Be in England During the Summer

 The English coastline offers many excellent resorts in which to enjoy a traditional seaside holiday.
 The sea is never more than two hours drive away wherever you live in the UK so a day trip to the coast is at the top of everyone’s list whenever the sun shines.
 Fun fairs, fish and chip restaurants, ice cream parlours and souvenir shops line every seaside promenade, and on the beach itself are donkey rides and ‘Punch and Judy’ shows to keep the kids entertained.
-From the desolate beaches of Northern Cornwall which are a surfer's delight, to the more bustling resorts such as Bridlington, you'll find the ideal UK beach to spend a great day out.
+From the desolate beaches of Northern Cornwall (a surfer's delight) to the more bustling resorts like Bridlington, you'll find the ideal UK beach to spend a great day out.
 Many resorts such as Brighton, Blackpool and Weston-Super-Mare have piers which are filled with all manner of attractions and amusements to keep all the family entertained.

 An Ever Popular Traditional Seaside Song

 Most English resorts offer a competitive range of activities and leisure pursuits.
 A holiday to places such as Brighton (popular with Londoners) Bournemouth in the south, or Blackpool and Scarborough in the north, will provide enough fun and entertainment for all the family even if the sun fails to oblige.

 For a day trip from the London, the beaches of West Sussex and Kent are ideal.
 Further North, England’s largest county of Yorkshire also has its fair share of beaches and fine coastal scenery.
 From fun-filled Scarborough with its prominent castle on the headland to the quieter Filey, there is plenty to do throughout the summer months.
 Whitby with its rich historical past and associations with Captain Cook and Dracula also boasts a beautiful sandy beach.